PeytonEllis/ESOF/tests/README.md

 # Testing README
 The following test folder contains a series of tests to be performed on the various aspects of the VC PLayers website.
 These tests were created and run entirely with [Selenium](https://www.selenium.dev/projects/).
+The file `test-execution-log.txt` contains the history of the results from the last time that the test suite was run.
+To run the tests yourself, simply open `vcplayers-tests.side` in the Selenium IDE and press play.